Native Ad Options

 nativeOption.renderingSetting = renderingSetting

-Native Ad Without Media
+Using Native Ads Without a Media View

 let setting = GFPNativeAdRenderingSetting()